What is a (Public) Loss Adjuster and what is their role?

-In simple terms there is absolutely no difference between the Loss Adjusters who are appointed by your insurers and Public Loss Adjusters, other than who they work for!
+In simple terms, there is absolutely no difference between the Loss Adjusters who are appointed by your insurers and Public Loss Adjusters, other than who they work for!
 It is this simple change in perception which YOU need to consider when reviewing any submissions from the insurer’s Loss Adjusters.

-There are an enormous amount of things to consider regarding the claim itself, including the arrangement of surveyors, building estimates for the repairs to the property, alternative accommodation and emergency payments are all items to be dealt with on a claim by claim basis.
+There are an enormous number of things to consider regarding the claim itself, including the arrangement of surveyors, building estimates for the repairs to the property, alternative accommodation and emergency payments are all items to be dealt with on a claim by claim basis.

-In the case of commercial claims, consideration has to be given to the effects on production, sales and operations in general.
+In the case of commercial claims, consideration has to be given to the effects on production, sales, and operations in general.
 It is of paramount importance for YOU to be able to return to ‘business as usual’ as quickly as possible.

-Public Loss Adjusters are there to help and if appointed will take over the entire claim for and on YOUR behalf, as professional Chartered Loss Adjusters we provide the same level of expertise and professional advice which is always sought by your insurers when a claim is submitted.
+Public Loss Adjusters are there to help and if appointed will take over the entire claim for and on YOUR behalf, as professional Independent Loss Adjusters we provide the same level of expertise and professional advice which is always sought by your insurers when a claim is submitted.

 What is an (Insurance) Loss Adjuster and what is their role?

 In the event of a claim, the insurance company will almost always appoint a professional representative, usually a Loss Adjuster, to protect the interests of the insurance company.
 It is important for the policyholders to be aware that these appointed representatives work for the insurance companies NOT for the insured, their fees are paid for by the insurers.

 In most cases, the policyholder is usually left to deal with insurance loss adjuster, who has gained a wealth of experience over many years.
 Usually, they will simply tell the policyholder what in their opinion, is the extent and value of any claim assuming they have determined that a valid claim exists.